Rev Leanna’s Ministerial experience, qualifications, and ministry activities are outlined as follows:

-Throughout my lifetime, I have assisted individuals, families and communities through difficult times of grief and loss, through prayer service, visiting friends and family at the hospital and at their home who were preparing to journey to the spirit world.”
+Throughout many years, I have assisted individuals, families and communities through difficult times of grief and loss, through prayer service, visiting friends and family at the hospital and at their home who were preparing to journey to the spirit world.”

 My present pastoral ministry and worship is as follows:

-- I am educated in First Nations Culture and Teachings.
+- As above, I am educated in First Nations Culture and Teachings.

-- I have 20 plus years as a counsellor, both paid and volunteer positions.
+- I have 20 plus years as a counsellor.
+In that regard: